 Cancelling a deceased person’s passport is straightforward and takes very little time to arrange.
 The quickest route is Tell Us Once, which notifies HMPO automatically when you register the death – no form-filling or posting required.

-If you want to return the physical passport, send it with a covering letter (or D1 form) and a copy of the death certificate to HM Passport Office, PO Box 767, Southport, PR8 9PW.
+If you want to return the physical passport, send it with a covering letter (or D1 form) and an original death certificate to HM Passport Office, PO Box 767, Southport, PR8 9PW.
 State whether you want the passport returned or destroyed.
-Use tracked post and keep your proof of sending.
+Use tracked post.

 Key contacts: